BenRogersWPG/WebSearch/README.md

 ## Features ✨

 - Add multiple search engines in the extension settings and pick from them when performing a search
-- Available as a right click menu for easy access
+- Easy to use and configure
 - **NEW** Runs on Visual Studio Code for the Web (vscode.dev)
 - **NEW** Keyboard shortcut to perform a quick search ```Alt + ` ```
-- Simple and clean Command Pallete entry
+- Simple and clean Command Pallete and context menu entries
-- Easy to use and configure
 - Great for testing SEO and web development projects
 - Extension Settings for your own customizations (choose literally any website with a search feature)
 ![Add any site you wish as a search engine](images/web-search-add-any-site.gif)